Of Special Historic Interest

 Carolinas.
 Collection includes over 45 major aircraft and

 other artifacts related to aviation.
-Located at the
+Located in the

 Museum of History